 Deciding who you’ll invite and whether or not they’ll bring kids is critical to choosing the resort (family resort versus an adults-only resort) and setting the date (a summer wedding when kids are not in school, or a winter wedding when they are).

-If you’re not enthusiastic about kids but recognize that some of your nearest and dearest may want to bring them, consider a resort complex that has adults-only rooms, pools, and amenities within a larger family resort — such as Check PricesFinest Playa Mujeres or Check PricesHard Rock Riviera Maya — or alternatively one where an adults-only resort is located adjacent to a family resort, with exchange privileges such as Check PricesSecrets Playa Mujeres (adults only) and Dreams Playa Mujeres (for families).
+If you’re not enthusiastic about having younger kids at your wedding, but recognize that some of your nearest and dearest may want to bring them, consider a resort complex that has adults-only rooms, pools, and amenities within a larger family resort — such as Check PricesFinest Playa Mujeres or Check PricesHard Rock Riviera Maya — or alternatively one where an adults-only resort is located directly adjacent to a family resort, with exchange privileges such as Check PricesSecrets Playa Mujeres (adults only) and Dreams Playa Mujeres (for families).

 The ResortOnce you’ve narrowed your choice of resorts to a few (based on your guest list), it’s time to compare some of the specifics, such as wedding venues, on-site staff, and wedding packages available (most offer a basic free wedding ceremony package, with upgrades and/or optional add-ons).